Reports: All Channels

 Just how much work are we really doing these days?

 From total conversations to your busiest day, each metric provides different insights.
-Why was Monday so busy?
+Why was Tuesday so busy?
 Was there an outage or an issue with our product?
-It looks like we helped more customers this month than last, why was that?
+It looks like we helped a lot more customers this month than last, why was that?

 Do we need to shuffle support schedules a bit?